GreenDoge-Network/greendoge-blockchain/README.md

 For more information, see our website and downloads at https://greendoge.dog .

 ## Early participants of ChiaDoge registration
-Please refill your gdoge address instead of tgdoge. https://forms.gle/37qMeWr6n4m16XMu5
+Please refill your gdoge address instead of tgdoge.<br>
+https://forms.gle/37qMeWr6n4m16XMu5

 ## Full Nodes: